cryptechdev/wasm-deploy/README.md

 ```bash
 cargo generate cryptechdev/wasm-deploy workspace_example
 ```
 and name the project whatever you like.
 We will use `my-contracts` for the rest of this example.
+During this step you can also pick the name for the binary.
+The default binary name is `deploy` which we will use in the rest of this example.

 Run `cd my-contracts` and install wasm-deploy globally with
 ```bash
 cargo install --path deployment
 ```
-The default binary name is `deploy`, but you can change it to whatever you like.
 Then you should be able to run
 ```bash
 deploy init